tobega/tailspin-v0/TailspinReference.md

 [Structures](#structures) and [arrays](#arrays) are currently only typed as structures and arrays respectively.
 In the future, this will become tighter.

+Raw strings and untyped numbers will be autotyped as [tagged identifiers](#tagged-identifiers).

 Other types are currently not autotyped.

+Note that autotyping will occur in the calling scope, even when calling code in other modules, unless the type is defined or local in the called module.

+### Tagged identifiers
+Untyped numbers and raw strings are far too general to count as proper types on their own (they are basic types or representational types).
+When untyped numbers or raw strings get assigned to a key, the [data dictionary](#data-dictionary) will convert them to tagged identifiers.

+Tagged identifiers can "morph" back and forth to raw strings or untyped numbers.
+When assignment to a [keyed value](#keyed-values) happens, the tag is added and will remain when the value is accessed.
+In [matching](#matchers), a tagged value will lose the tag when the matcher is for a raw value, e.g. `<0..> // here the value is an untyped number` or `<'.*'> // here the value is a raw string`.
+Similarly, a raw value can gain a tag in matching when matching the tag definition, e.g. `<myTag> // here the string or number is tagged as myTag`.
+Note that defined types will not have tags when their representation type is not a raw string or untyped number.

+Numeric tagged identifiers cannot be used in arithmetic, so if you intend to use a number in arithmetic, the recommendation is to give it a unit (or the scalar unit "1").

+Tagged identifiers do not mix with other tagged identifiers.
+Trying to assign or compare them with the wrong tag is an error.
+If you do need to compare in situations where there might be a tag mismatch, do a type check first, e.g. `<myTag ?($ <=$foo.myTag>)>` instead of just `<=$foo.myTag>`

+You can use the `::raw` message on a tagged identifier to get the base value without the tag, when you need to.

+If you want to create a value with a tag, you need to first assign it to the desired key and then retrieve the value.
+E.g. `(id:1234) -> $::value` and `{id:1234} -> $.id` will both attach the tag "id" to the number 1234.

+NOTE that [data definitions](#defined-types) can also correspond to tagged identifiers, if the base value is an untyped number or raw string, so defining e.g. `data true <=1>` and then trying to match `{foo: 1}` with `<{foo: <true>}>` will fail, because the 1 assigned to foo will get tagged as "foo", not "true".
+Since tags are sticky, this will apply even if you try to match `$.foo`.
+The workaround is to either match `$.foo::raw` or to define `data foo <true|...>`.

 ## Built-in messages
 All objects